 Lotto Max History

-In the draw of July 6th 2012, the total jackpot on offer hit the $100 million mark for the first time in the game’s history.
-The jackpot cap of $50 million was reached and an additional 50 MaxMillions prizes of $1 million were on offer.
-As each MaxMillion prize has its own independent number draw, each player potentially has the chance to match more than one prize, or they could each be won by separate players, giving Lotto Max the potential to make 51 millionaires that night.
+In the draw of July 6 2012, the total value of jackpot prizes on offer hit the $100 million mark for the first time in the game’s history.
+Lotto Max’s jackpot cap of $50 million was reached, and an additional 50 MaxMillions prizes of $1 million were on offer.
+The July 6 draw saw a single ticket holder from Quebec win the entire Lotto Max jackpot, though only 17 of the MaxMillions prizes were won.
+The remainder of the MaxMillions prizes – which totalled $33 million - were added to the following week’s jackpot.

-The first draw to take place at the current jackpot cap of $60 million took place later that year on September 25th.
-The jackpot was won on a single ticket sold in Brampton, Ontario and took the place of the second largest lottery jackpot won in Canada.
+The first draw to reach the $60 million jackpot cap took place on September 25 2015.
+The jackpot was won on one ticket sold in Brampton, Ontario, becoming the second-largest lottery jackpot won by a single ticket in Canada.

-The current record set for the biggest Lotto Max prize pool ever played for was set on October 26th 2018 when 55 MaxMillions prizes were played for on top of the $60 million jackpot cap.
-Just 27 of these MaxMillions prizes were won in that draw, meaning the jackpot for the following Lotto Max draw already started at $42 million and re-hit the jackpot cap just four draws later.
+The current record for the biggest Lotto Max prize pool ever offered was set on October 26 2018, when 55 MaxMillions prizes were played for on top of the $60 million jackpot cap.
+The main jackpot was won by a ticket holder in Edmonton, but just 27 of the MaxMillions prizes were won - meaning the remaining MaxMillions prizes rolled over into the next Lotto Max jackpot.
+The starting jackpot for that following draw was $42 million.